tlusun/capstone1/README.md

 Server dependencies are configured in `package.json` in `\server` folder.

-#Run Client
+##Run Client
 1. `ionic serve` or `ionic serve -l`
 The first one, or [http://localhost:8100](http://localhost:8100) tests on a normal website, while the second one, or [http://localhost:8100/ionic-lab](http://localhost:8100/ionic-lab) tests on a phone emulator.
 To turn on client-side console logs, use
 `-c`.
 To turn on server-side console logs, use `-s`.

+2. `ionic run browser`
+3. `ionic run android`
+4. `ionic run ios`

 ##Run Server:
 1. `npm start`

 ###Note:
 If you are running Client and Server with same browser, you will run into CORS (cross-origin resource sharing) issue.
 If you are using Chrome, you should download [this extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) and enable it.